 Students who major in Food Processing work to ensure that crops and animal products are healthy and safe for consumption.

 In this field, you will take classes on nutrition, health and safety standards, food processing and packaging to learn how to improve the quantity and quality of crops.
 You will spend time studying math, chemistry, business, agricultural economics, and computer science concepts and how they relate to agricultural production.
 By the time you finish your degree, you will be able to conduct research and help improve farmers' outputs.

-In 2018-2019, food processing was the 318th most popular major nationwide with 244 degrees awarded.
-This represents a 7.4% increase in food processing degrees awarded over the prior year's total of 226.
+Food Processing was the 318th most popular major in the 2019-2020 school year.
+Colleges in the United States reported awarding 153 degrees in this year alone.
+This represents a 9.8% reduction in food processing degrees awarded over the prior year's total of 168.

 Food Processing is a great career for anyone who enjoys science and performing experiments.
 Since the products harvested from farms are being used to feed the general population, it is important that the food is continually tested for nutrition and packaged safely.
 If you choose to focus on crops, you will work on ways to improve processing, packing, and distributing food.
 Focusing on animals will allow you to find the best ways to preserve products during distribution and advice farmers on the best way increase production.